avaframe/AvaFrame/docs/moduleAna4Stats.rst

 An example run script is given by :py:mod:`runAna4ProbAna.py`: where firstly, :py:mod:`com1DFA` is used to perform avalanche simulations varying parameters set in the ``ana4Stats/probAnaCfg.ini`` file.
 Using these simulations, a probability map is generated.
-The output is a raster file (.asc) with values ranging from 0-1.
+The output is a raster file (.asc or .tif) with values ranging from 0-1.
 0 meaning that no simulation exceeded the threshold in this point in space.
 1 on the contrary means that all simulations exceeded the threshold.
 Details on this function, as for example required inputs can be found in: :py:mod:`ana4Stats.probAna`.
 In addition, there is the option to use the run script :py:mod:`runProbAnalysisOnly.py`: to create probability maps